-Oklahoma’s economy is tracks closely with the price of oil, which have risen significantly since the 2014 downturn.
+Oklahoma’s economy tracks closely with the price of oil, which has risen significantly since the 2014 downturn.
 In this episode of Capitol Insider, Bob Dauffenbach, the Senior Associate Dean for Economic Development and Impact at the University of Oklahoma, joins KGOU’s Dick Pryor and eCapitol’s Shawn Ashley to discuss the state’s economic outlook.
 Dauffenbach also offers his thoughts on what policymakers should be doing to harness the state's economic growth.

 Dick Pryor: Our guest is Dr. Robert Dauffenbach, Senior Associate Dean for Economic Development and Impact at the University of Oklahoma Price College of Business.
 Bob, welcome.

 Robert Dauffenbach: Thank you.
 Glad to be here.